drminnaar/tech-notes/kubernetes/architecture/architecture-overview.md

 - **Event-Driven Architecture**: Components watch for changes (e.g., new Pods, node failures) and react accordingly, often triggered by updates in etcd.

+### Example 1: Simple Workflow

-The following interaction diagram demonstrates a simply workflow the includes the following actions:
+The following interaction diagram demonstrates a simple workflow that includes the following actions:

 🐾 Step 1 - User applies a `Deployment`
 🐾 Step 2 - User applies a `Service`